 5. Teenage Mutant Ninja Turtles: Turtles in Time

 This game is widely regarded by fans as one of the best beat em’ ups of all time.
 Developed by Konami and released in 1991, this game was a direct sequel to Teenage Mutant Ninja Turtles, which was released 1989.
 This title features smooth combat, and the ability to execute various power moves on the oncoming horde of foot soldiers.

 The arcade version of this game featured both 2-player and 4-player modes.
 In the former, the players would choose which turtle to use, while in the latter, each player was assigned a turtle depending on the slot they were on.
 The game’s plot begins in New York City, where reporter April O’Neil is covering a story on the Statue of Liberty.
 Moments later, Krang swoops down in his giant mechanical exo-suit and steals Lady Liberty.
 Shortly after, Shredder takes over the airwaves and taunts the Ninja Turtles through the TV signal.
 This marks the beginning of our beloved heroes’ journey to rescue the Statue of Liberty; a journey which will take them through space and time to find Shredder, take the statue back, and get rid of him once and for all.

 So there you have it, a trip through time back to the best, most classic arcade games of the 90’s.
 Do we have you in the mood for some Surge?
 Have you checked on your tamoagotchis lately?

 In all seriousness, having arcade games in your barcade, bowling alley, or whatever your entertaining business is can help add that classic, nostalgic feeling that game-seekers are craving.
-Give us a call today to see how ACS Amusements can help expand your library of games.
+Contact Us today to see how ACS Amusements can help expand your library of games.